vcwild/feminist-api/README.md

 This command will bind your terminal to the server and wait for requests.

-You can also run this as a background proccess:
+You can also run this as a background process:

 ```sh
 feminist_api &
 ```

-In this case, you can end the proccess with the following command:
+In this case, you can end the process with the following command:

 ```sh
 kill $(pgrep feminist_api)